 Security and Identity for AWS IoT

-Each connected device needs a credential to access the message broker or the Thing Shadows service.
+Each connected device must have a credential to access the message broker or the Thing Shadows service.
 All traffic to and from AWS IoT must be encrypted over Transport Layer Security (TLS).
 Device credentials must be kept safe in order to send data securely to the message broker.
 After data reaches the message broker, AWS cloud security mechanisms protect data as it moves between AWS IoT and other devices or AWS services.

 You are responsible for managing device credentials (X.509 certificates, AWS credentials) on your devices and policies in AWS IoT.
 You are responsible for assigning unique identities to each device and managing the permissions for a device or group of devices.